XtremeOwnage/Web/docs/blog/posts/Shop-Talk/2025/Shop-Table-Part2.md

 I did, find the bolt which holds the vise nut in plate, was compromised/broken.
 I replaced this with a new grade 8 bolt.

 ![Photo showing the broken bolt used to hold the vise nut.](./Shop-Table/vise-6.webP)

+One last thing not pictured- I used some fine-grit sand paper to lightly sand the rust from the hardened surfaces of the vise.
+After knocking up the surface rust, I coated everything with light oil to prevent it from rusting in the future.

 ### Fabricating a vise mount